Mystaken/WebSweeper/README.md

 Demo video: https://youtu.be/dBb-xPG75hE

 Web Sweeper was online gaming platform that allows other people to come in and watch and commentate (similar to twitch.tv).
-Users can either create a room and begin a game or got spectate other users playing games.
+Users can either create a room and begin a game or go to spectate other users playing games.
 There are currently 2 games available: Minesweeper and a shooting game.

 ## Table of Contents
 - [Features](#features)